2025 AGENDA

 Betsy Agar Fatima Crerar

-8:40 AM - 9:40 AM
+8:35 AM - 9:20 AM

 Effective retrofits demand collaboration across sectors—building owners, investors, policymakers, and community stakeholders.
 This session will explore the key strategies needed to align these stakeholders, using real-world examples, innovative financing models, and capacity-building initiatives to drive action on multi-unit retrofits.
 Panelists will dive into how behavioral science can be leveraged to understand decision-making, the role of policy incentives in shaping retrofit adoption, and the importance of cross-sector collaboration in scaling solutions.

 Chris Chopik, M. Des.
 Mwarigha M.S.
-Yash Vyas Daryl Chong Kristopher Stevens
+Daryl Chong Kristopher Stevens Yash Vyas

 9:20 AM - 9:40 AM